• Jul 2, 2025

 Also, by choosing a software solution based on modern technology, they would avoid the drawbacks of having to locate skill sets to work with niche software.

-Magnolia: The Chosen Solution
+Magnolia: The chosen solution

 The solution chosen for their needs would rely on best of breed components rather than a standard suite.
 Magnolia provided a framework that would allow multiple vendor technologies to exist and integrate.
 It would also give them flexibility to change their minds as they learned and adapted to new technologies.